← Back to projects

 Orchestration + Manifest

-The top-level orchestrator sequences Layers 1-5, manages checkpoint state for resumability, and writes the authoritative run manifest.
-This is the control plane, not a data transformation.
+The orchestrator sequences Layers 1 through 5, manages checkpoint state so a failed run can resume instead of restart, and writes the authoritative run manifest.
+This is the control plane.
+It doesn't transform data.
+It runs the things that do.

 Inputpipeline_config.json + all source files